-Version number Change details Date PGD 2014/1 Original template developed and ratified 2 July 2014 PGD 2.00 Put into the new PHE template format For use in anthrax only, tularemia put in separate PGD Clinical indications: "another biological agent" removed Abbreviated lists of warnings and contra-indications included- these medicines must be offered in all cases where exposure to these biological agents may have occurred unless there are life-threatening contra-indications Interactions: advice simplified References updated 1 May 2016 PGD 3.00 Put into the new PHE template format Duration of further supply changed to 20 days Off-label use changed to 'yes' Cautions: "Hepatic impairment: Only use where mild stable hepatic disease present; otherwise initiate chemoprophylaxis with ciprofloxacin, amoxicillin or co-amoxiclav" removed.
-References updated 16 October 2018 PGD 4.00 Addition of 'following deliberate release' to page 1, clinical indication and criteria for inclusion for clarity Note under clinical condition to use doxycycline wherever possible, reserving continuity of prophylaxis with ciprofloxacin for children under 12 years of age.
-Retinoid treatment moved from cautions to criteria for exclusion Under actions to be taken if the individual is excluded, consider supply of ciprofloxacin if not contraindicated or refer to the supervising doctor for assessment and prescription of amoxicillin or co-amoxiclav.
-Minor rewording, layout and formatting changes for clarity and consistency with other UKHSA PGD templates 26 October 2021 PGD 5.00 Minor rewording, layout and formatting changes for clarity and consistency with other UKHSA PGD templates Qualification and professional registration section updated with other registered professionals Amoxicillin and co-amoxiclav recommendations changed to assessment and consideration of alternative antibiotics throughout Notes under clinical condition or situation to which this PGD applies replaced with link to guidance 26 September 2024
+Version number Change details Date PGD2014/1 Original template developed and ratified 2 July 2014 PGD 2.00 Put into the new PHE template format For use in anthrax only, tularemia and plague put in separate PGDs Clinical indications: "another biological agent" removed Clinical indications: co-amoxiclav added as alternative second-line treatment for young children Abbreviated lists of warnings and contra-indications included- these medicines must be offered in all cases where exposure to these biological agents may have occurred unless there are life-threatening contra-indications.
+Interactions: advice simplified References updated.
+1 May 2016 PGD 3.00 Put into the new PHE template format Off-label use changed to 'yes' Cautions: "Hepatic impairment: Only use where mild stable hepatic disease present; otherwise initiate chemoprophylaxis with ciprofloxacin, amoxicillin or co-amoxiclav" removed.
+References updated 16 October 2018 PGD 4.00 Addition of 'following deliberate release' to page 1, clinical indication and criteria for inclusion for clarity Addition to indications of note ciprofloxacin is the 1st line choice and doxycycline is 2nd line treatment Retinoid treatment moved from cautions to criteria for exclusion Removal of consideration for ciprofloxacin for myasthenia gravis and systemic lupus erythematosus as this should already have been considered Removal of under 12-years from off-label use Addition to off-label use the dose for 8 to12 year olds is higher than in the SPC but follows the Guidance on CBRN incidents Addition to dose and frequency for children who are unable to swallow the capsules, refer to the supervising doctor for assessment and prescription of amoxicillin or coamoxiclav if not contra-indicated.
+Minor rewording, layout and formatting changes for clarity and consistency with other UKHSA PGD templates 26 October 2021 PGD 5.00 Minor rewording, layout and formatting changes for clarity and consistency with other UKHSA PGD templates Qualification and professional registration section updated with other registered professionals Amoxicillin and co-amoxiclav recommendations changed to assessment and consideration of alternative antibiotics throughout 26 September 2024